taylanken/diff-to-patch/README.md

 */
 ```

-The function validates the input arguments and throws a ```NoValidInputJSONError``` if at lest one of the input arguments...
+The function validates the input arguments and throws a ```NoValidInputJSONError``` if at least one of the input arguments...

 * ...is ```null``` or ```undefined```
 * ...is of a primitive type (string, boolean, number)